Build name: Black box

 For circuit boards I decided to use some pre-made generic turret board and tag board I had lying around.
 Making circuit boards is not my favorite part of making amps, especially drilling boards, so these boards saved me some times and nerves.

 Both volume and gain pots' wipers are connected to the board using shielded teflon wire.
 Shield is grounded on the board side and connected to the pin 3 on the pot.
 That way pot is grounded together with the stage it controls.

-This preamp turned out exactly as I wanted it.
-It gives awesome lead tone that I can shape later with my graphic EQ pedal.
+This preamp turned out exactly as I wanted at that time.
+Tons of gain!
+It gives awesome saturated, oozing lead tone that I can shape later with my graphic EQ pedal.
 Leaving the 4th preamp tube from the SLO circuit makes the preamp more versatile.
 With gain pot I can control the amount of distortion that comes mostly from the cold clipper stage, but with volume pot over half the last stage gets overdriven.
-It gives different overdrive characteristics, since it’s warmer biased and followed by the cathode follower.
+It gives different overdrive characteristics, since it's warmer biased and followed by the cathode follower.
 Backing down on gain and cranking volume sounds warmer and more compressed than doing it the other way round.
 By playing with two knobs I can dial anything between warmer crunch tones and heavier distortion which is very cool.

 - Lowered first coupling cap from 22nF to 10nF to tighten the low end just slightly.

 - Lowered one of the two bypass caps on the input stages from 1uF to 0.47uF, thus making each of the parallel triodes "see" ~0.73uF which is awfully close to Marshall input stage bypass cap.
 This mod made the most noticeable effect on reducing the "flabbyness".